How to Apply

 - Projects or programs must serve the residents in the New Ulm and surrounding area within School District #88.

-- The New Ulm Area Foundation makes grants for projects that serve one or more of their 4 Pillars of focus:
+- The New Ulm Area Foundation focuses its grant funding in the areas that serve one or more of their 4 Pillars: